– Projections, Perspex, Antique Amplifier, Antique Earphones, Sound

 Based on the writings of Lafcadio Hearn.

-Hearn was an eccentric Victorian author who eventually ended up in Japan.
+Hearn was an eccentric Victorian author who ended up in Japan.

 His most famous works are transcriptions of ancient Japanese folk tales and ghost stories.